All Episodes

 They're not interested in moving the country forward using the dreaded air quotes.

-They're not interested in fixing anything, they're not interested in fixing the economy, they're not interested in anything.
+They're not interested in fixing anything.

-Again, I'm not talking about all of them, but I'm talking about a large swath of them, and especially the far-left activist group, and definitely the far left money.
+Again, I'm not talking about all of them, but I'm talking about a large swath of them, and especially the far-left activist group and definitely the far-left money.

 They don't care.